rohitbnrj2/Embodied-Agent/docs/usage/index.md

 # Nuts and Bolts

-This section provides information on how to use the `cambrian` package.
+This section provides information on how to use the {mod}`cambrian` package.
 Please refer to the following subpages for more detailed information:

 ```{toctree}
 :maxdepth: 1